 At the Detroit Zoo

 The Detroit Zoo is home to a female domestic yak, Novus.
 She was born in 1999 and arrived at the Zoo a year later.
 She can be found in the Barn with the belted Galloway steer, miniature donkeys, Thoroughbred horses, pigs and other barnyard animals.

-Equipped with a heavy build and sturdy frame, the domestic yak has humped shoulders, short legs and rounded hooves.
+Equipped with heavy builds and sturdy frames, domestic yaks have humped shoulders, short legs and rounded hooves.
 Both male and female yaks have horns.
-The horns of the male sweep out from the sides of the head and then curve forward with an upward tilt; they typically range from 19 to 39 inches in length.
-The horns of a female are smaller, only 11 to 25 inches in length, and have a more upright shape.
+The horns of males sweep out from the sides of their heads and then curve forward with an upward tilt; they typically range from 19 to 39 inches in length.
+The horns of females are smaller, only 11 to 25 inches in length, and have a more upright shape.

 In contrast from the wild form, the domestic yak makes frequent grunting noises and is therefore called the "grunting ox".